Our Focus Areas

 Together, we make a difference for everyone who relies on the Columbia River.

 The Columbia once produced more salmon than any river on Earth.
 Today, populations are a fraction of their historic size.
-We partner with Tribes to advocate for salmon and the cultures that rely on them.
+We advocate for salmon and the cultures that rely on them.
+Together, we can and must restore abundant and harvestable salmon.

 Columbia Riverkeeper is committed to keeping up with the latest threats and opportunities on the Columbia and its tributaries.